 Vagus nerve testing can also be used to teach patients what to do to optimize vagus nerve regeneration.
-As the patient sits comfortably, the variables tested, including pulse, temperature, breathing rate, surface EMG, sweat and/or HRV, are viewed on a computer screen as the testing proceeds.
-Scenarios are chosen to optimize HRV parameters which correlate best with vagus nerve function and PSNS/SNS balance.
-A specific breathing rate, type of music, positive affirmations and/or even neck position are some of the stimuli that will be decided upon to stimulate HRV values to increase!
+As the patient sits comfortably, the variables that are tested, including pulse, temperature, breathing rate, surface EMG, sweat, and/or HRV, are viewed on a computer screen and a printout is later created.
+Scenarios are chosen to optimize HRV parameters that correlate best with vagus nerve function and PSNS/SNS balance.
+A specific breathing rate, type of music, positive affirmations, and/or even neck position are some of the stimuli that will be decided upon to stimulate HRV values to increase!
 A take-home HRV finger probe monitor is provided and used at home to optimize health and vitality.

 SKIN CONDUCTANCE AND TEMPERATURE

 Our hands typically sweat and cool during stressful situations.
 The sympathetic (galvanic) skin response is through the SNS.
 It measures the change of skin epidermal resistance due to sweat gland activity.
 The sweating hands cause the skin conductance to rise and as the sympathetic nerves cause blood vessel vasoconstriction our hands get cold.
 Someone with low vagal tone and sympathetic dominance has exaggerated responses to stressors, manifested by excessive sweating and skin conductance and low fingertip temperature.
 As health is restored to the body by enhanced vagal tone, the skin conductance decreases and skin temperature increases.